If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

 The Problem with the Word “Rigor”

-The word rigor gets thrown around constantly in education.
-But when it’s directed at ESL classrooms, it often carries an unspoken message:
+But when it’s directed at ESL classrooms, it sometimes carries an unspoken message:

 That couldn’t be further from the truth.

-ESL teachers are constantly balancing:
+ESL teachers constantly balance:

 - language development